AlgoTradingHub/theplatform-book/source/verbs/type/type.md

 o)
 ```

-See the full list of type specs [here](/reference/types/scalars/scalars.md).
+See the full list of scalar types [here](/reference/types/scalars/scalars.md).